awesome-selfhosted/awesome-selfhosted-data/markdown/footer.md

 ## Contributing

-Contributing guidelines can be found in [.github/CONTRIBUTING.md](https://github.com/awesome-selfhosted/awesome-selfhosted/blob/master/.github/CONTRIBUTING.md).
+Contributing guidelines can be found [here](https://github.com/awesome-selfhosted/awesome-selfhosted-data/blob/master/CONTRIBUTING.md).

-## Authors

-The list of authors can be found in the [AUTHORS](https://github.com/awesome-selfhosted/awesome-selfhosted-data/blob/master/AUTHORS) file.

 ## License

 This list is under the [Creative Commons Attribution-ShareAlike 3.0 Unported](https://github.com/awesome-selfhosted/awesome-selfhosted/blob/master/LICENSE) License.
+Terms of the license are summarized [here](https://creativecommons.org/licenses/by-sa/3.0/).
+The list of authors can be found in the [AUTHORS](https://github.com/awesome-selfhosted/awesome-selfhosted-data/blob/master/AUTHORS) file.